-The Black Church Studies Program at Louisville Seminary offers three tracks of study: a concentration in the Master of Divinity degree program or in the Master of Arts (Religion) degree program, a concentration in the Doctor of Ministry degree program, and a certificate program for students not enrolled in a degree program.
+The Black Church Studies Program at Louisville Seminary offers two tracks of study: a concentration in the Master of Divinity degree program or in the Master of Arts (Religion) degree program and a concentration in the Doctor of Ministry degree program.

 Master of Divinity and Master of Arts (Religion) Concentration in Black Church Studies